 Can I cancel or void my international payments?

-- Payments scheduled before 3 PM PT the day before the process date can be canceled before 4 PM PT on the business day before the process date.
+- Payments scheduled before 3:00 pm Pacific Time / 6:00 pm Eastern Time the day before the process date can be canceled before 4:00 pm Pacific Time / 7:00 pm Eastern Time on the business day before the process date.

-- Payments scheduled after 3 PM PT the day before the process date can be canceled before 6 PM PT on the business day before the process date.
+- Payments scheduled after 3:00 pm Pacific Time / 6:00 pm Eastern Time the day before the process date can be canceled before 6:00 pm Pacific Time / 9:00 pm Eastern Time on the business day before the process date.

-- Payment can be voided after 1 AM PT and before 5 AM PT on the process date.
+- Payment can be voided after 1:00 am Pacific Time / 4:00 am Eastern Time and before 5:00 am Pacific Time / 8:00 am Eastern Time on the process date.

-- NOTE: Once the funds have been disbursed, an international payment cannot be voided.
+- NOTE: Once the funds are disbursed, an international payment can't be voided.

 Can I recall a payment after it has been processed?

-If you need to recall a payment after it has been processed and the void cutoff has passed, please contact Customer Support by clicking Contact us at the top of this page.
+If you need to recall a payment after it's been processed and the void cutoff has passed, please contact Customer Support by selecting Contact us at the top of this page.

-Note: Recalls aren't guaranteed once funds have been disbursed to the destination account.
+Note: Recalls aren't guaranteed once funds are disbursed to the destination account.